 You will find this really helpful if you are considering buying another lens, and may help you decide what to get.
 You’ll also gain some insight into using the ones you already own more to your advantage.

 Can you relate to this?

-Have you ever been at a great location, taken some images you are really excited about, only to get home to be disappointed once you’ve taken a closer look.
+Have you ever been at a great location, taken some images you are really excited about, only to get home to be disappointed once you’ve taken a closer look?
 Have you ever said to yourself (or out loud):

-That’s just NOT how it looked to me, when I was there!
+That’s just NOT how it looked to me when I was there!

-Choosing the right lens is NOT as simple as: put on a wide angle to fit in more crap especially if you’re in a small room, and use a long lens if the thing you’re photographing is far away.
+Choosing the right lens is NOT as simple as: put on a wide-angle to fit in more crap especially if you’re in a small room, and use a long lens if the thing you’re photographing is far away.

-What do different lenses do
+Camera Lenses Explained: What do different lenses do?

-Wide angle lenses have an inclusive effect and enhance perspective.
-Let me repeat that:
+Wide-angle lenses have an inclusive effect and enhance perspective.

 Wide angle lenses have an inclusive effect and enhance perspective

-So when you want someone to view your image and feel like they were actually there, a wide angle lens will give you that more so than a long lens.
-Often you feel you can step right in to an image created with a wide lens.
-Here's a few examples.
+So when you want someone to view your image and feel like they were actually there, a wide-angle lens will give you that more so than a long lens.
+Often you feel you can step right into an image created with a wide lens.
+Here are a few examples.

 Long or telephoto lenses isolate and compress perspective.

-When we view images taken with really long lenses it almost gives us a voyeuristic feeling, like we’re spying on something.
-We do not feel a part of the image, and the subject (if there is distance between them) does not feel part of the background.
+When we view images taken with really long lenses it almost gives us a voyeuristic feeling like we’re spying on something.
+We do not feel a part of the image, and the subject (if there is a distance between them) does not feel part of the background.

 How lens choice affects photos of people

 Here is a series of images taken with the subject in exactly the same spot.
-The only thing I have changed from one image to the next, is the lens, and my distance to her.
+The only thing I have changed from one image to the next is the lens and my distance to her.

-Let's look at the two extremes a little larger!
-First the one taken with the 16mm and the last one done with the 150mm.
+First, the one was taken with the 16mm and the last one done with the 150mm.
 What differences do you notice?

 Did you notice the differences between the two images?

 For photos of kids, or if you’re trying to make a powerful statement, such as achieving a comical look, then a wide lens might be a good choice.
 Like the image of the man and his horse above, it works.
 However, is that the look you’d want if you were being photographed?
 Probably not so much.

 The right lens for the job

 What is important, is knowing the look you want to achieve with our image, and then selecting the appropriate lens to do so.